 The Agreement.
-The term “Agreement” collectively refers to these Terms and Policies, the Centralbru Compensation Plan, and the Centralbru Business Entity Addendum (the Business Entity Addendum is only applicable to Consultants who enroll as a business entity, in their current form and as may be amended in the future at the Company’s discretion.
-Independent Consultants shall be referred to herein as “Consultants.”
+The term “Agreement” collectively refers to these Terms and Policies, the Centralbru affiliate Compensation Plans, and the Centralbru Business Entity Addendum (the Business Entity Addendum is only applicable to Affiliates who enroll as a business entity, in their current form and as may be amended in the future at the Company’s discretion.
+Centralbru Affiliates shall be referred to herein as “Affiliates.”
 Throughout these Terms & Policies, Centralbru, Inc. shall be referred to as “Centralbru” or the “Company.”
 Any promises, representations, offers, or other communications not expressly set forth in the Agreement are of no force or effect.

-Your Status as a Centralbru independent Consultant is temporary.
-You must submit a properly completed Form for T4A to Centralbru within 60 days from the date of your application.
-Failure to submit form will result in the cancellation of your Centralbru business.
-You will be prompted to submit a form when you log into your Back-Office.
-If you fail to submit your form within sixty days from the date of enrollment your Centralbru business will be cancelled.
+Your Status as a Centralbru Affiliate is temporary.
+You must submit a properly completed Form for W9 to Centralbru within 60 days from the date of your application.
+Failure to submit form will result in the cancellation of your Centralbru Affiliate Agreement.
+You must email the form to email@example.com with (Tax info) in the subject line.
+If you fail to submit your form within sixty days from the date of enrollment your Centralbru Affiliate business will be cancelled.

 Adherence to the Agreement.
-Consultants must comply with the Agreement.
-If you have not yet reviewed the Terms and Policies at the time you execute this Agreement, they are posted in your Consultant Back-Office.
+Affiliates must comply with the Agreement.
+If you have not yet reviewed the Terms and Policies at the time you execute this Agreement, they are posted in the website legal within the website footer.
 You must review the Terms and Policies within five days from the date on which you execute this Agreement.
-If you do not agree to the Terms and Policies, your sole recourse is to notify the Company and cancel your Centralbru Agreement.
+If you do not agree to the Terms and Policies, your sole recourse is to notify the Company and cancel your Centralbru Affiliate Agreement.
 Failure to cancel constitutes your acceptance of the Terms and Policies.
 You must be in good standing, and not in violation of the Agreement, to be eligible for bonuses or commissions from Centralbru.

 Amendments to the Agreement.
 The Company reserves the right to amend the Agreement at its discretion.
-Amendments shall be effective 30 days after notice and publication of the amended provisions in each Consultant’s Back-Office, but amendments shall not apply retroactively to conduct that occurred prior to the effective date of the amendment.
-If you do not agree to any amendments, your sole recourse is to cancel your Centralbru Agreement.
+Amendments shall be effective 30 days after notice and publication, but amendments shall not apply retroactively to conduct that occurred prior to the effective date of the amendment.
+If you do not agree to any amendments, your sole recourse is to cancel your Centralbru Affiliate Agreement.

-Consultants’ Rights.
-Consultants for Centralbru, (hereinafter “Centralbru” or the “Company”):
+Affiliates’ Rights.
+Affiliates for Centralbru, (hereinafter “Centralbru” or the “Company”):

 Independent Contractor Status.
-Consultants are independent contractors and not employees, partners, legal representatives, or franchisees of Centralbru.
-Consultants are solely responsible for paying all expenses they incur, including but not limited to travel, food, lodging, secretarial, office, long distance telephone and other business expenses.
-CONSULTANTS SHALL NOT BE TREATED AS A CENTRALBRU EMPLOYEE FOR FEDERAL OR PROVINCIAL TAX PURPOSES.
-Centralbru is not responsible for withholding and shall not withhold or deduct CPP, EI, or taxes of any kind from Consultants’ compensation.
-Consultants are not entitled to workers compensation or unemployment security benefits of any kind from Centralbru.
+Affiliates are independent contractors and not employees, partners, legal representatives, or franchisees of Centralbru.
+Affiliates are solely responsible for paying all expenses they incur, including but not limited to travel, food, lodging, secretarial, office, long distance telephone and other business expenses.
+AFFILIATES SHALL NOT BE TREATED AS A CENTRALBRU EMPLOYEE FOR FEDERAL OR STATE TAX PURPOSES.
+Centralbru is not responsible for withholding and shall not withhold or deduct taxes of any kind from Affiliates’ compensation.
+Affiliates are not entitled to workers compensation or unemployment security benefits of any kind from Centralbru.